Weak compactness criteria in $L_1$ space in terms of Orlicz function: Abstract

 \section{Abstract}

-In this paper, we provide a direct proof for the equivalence of K.M.
-Chong's and De la Vall\'{e}e Poussin's criteria of weak compactness of a subset $K$ of $L_1(0,1)$ in terms of some Orlicz function.
-Furthermore, we discuss the equivalence in $L_1(0, \infty)$.
+We provide a direct proof for the equivalence of K.M.
+Chong's and De la Vall\'{e}e Poussin's criteria of weak compactness for a subset $K$ of $L_1(0,1)$.
+Furthermore, we prove the equivalence in $L_1(0, \infty)$ under some additional condition.